-- 1. Amplify (increase number of) phage in the sewage sample by allowing them to infect and reproduce within fresh E.coli. - 2.
-Collect the phages from the culture by centrifugation and filteration and - 3.
-Detect the titer the amplified isolated phage using a plaque assay is based on the fact that each plaque on a lawn of bacteria, although it contain 106 to 107 vision along with bacterial debris represent a single infecting phase that entered me cell at the start of culture.
+1. Amplify (increase number of) phage in the sewage sample by allowing them to infect and reproduce within fresh E.coli.

+2. Collect the phages from the culture by centrifugation and filtration.

+3. Detect the titer the amplified isolated phage using a plaque assay is based on the fact that each plaque on a lawn of bacteria, although it contain 106 to 107 visions along with bacterial debris represent a single infecting phase that entered me cell at the start of culture.

 The infection then spread as the viruses reproduced and cell lysed eventually forming a visible plaque.
-The titre of a phage suspension therefore is determined by counting the number of plaque that form a given volume of suspension.
-Phage titre is expressed as plaque forming units (PFU) per milliliter (1ml).
+The titre of a phage suspension therefore is determined by counting the number of plaque that forms a given volume of suspension.
+Phage titre is expressed as plaque forming units (PFU)

+per milliliter (1ml).

-- Overnight culture of E.coli
+• Overnight culture of E.coli

-- Nutrient Agar plate
+Nutrient Agar plate

-- Sewage sample
+Sewage sample

-- Test tube
+Test tube

-- Pipettes
+Pipettes